 This all worked but it was a little clunky.
 Around this time, we needed to replace some end-of life equipment, while at the same time trying to cut operating costs, so, we looked around to try and find a Skype for Business room-based system.
 It was at this time that we came across StarLeaf.

 Back then StarLeaf was well established as a cloud-based video conferencing service that not only had its own endpoints, but could incorporate Skype for Business and any standards-based codec into a call.
 The problem was that, being at a bank, I wasn’t allowed to register our codecs to the cloud.
 StarLeaf had the answer for me; Teamline.
-Teamline by StarLeaf features a family of codecs designed to register natively to a Skype server and act just as any desktop would.
+Teamline by StarLeaf features a family of tightly integrated codecs that register directly to the Skype server and act just as any desktop would.

 I begged, borrowed and stole a Teamline codec (formerly known as a GTm), installed it on the network and started a simple POC test.
 It all worked well, we had to get around a few internal issues (such as giving an inanimate object an email account), but generally there were no issues that could be considered roadblocks.